BIM2SIM/bim2sim/docs/595-userapplication-guide/docs/_sources/user-guide/Base-Plugin.md.txt

 everyone (see [issuue 452](https://github.com/BIM2SIM/bim2sim/issues/452)).

+### Test installation
+If all worked well you should be able to start using bim2sim.
+Try

+`python bim2sim -h`

+(be aware your working directory should be your_git_bim2sim_repo) It this command returns the help documentation, please make your first steps with `bim2sim`.

 ## How to create a project?
-You can either use bim2sim directly from console or include it in your scripts.
+You can either use `bim2sim` directly from console or include it in your scripts.

 ### Console

 Start your favorite console and type

 ```
 $ python bim2sim -h